insilico/UKF/README.md

 P_k = P_{k|k-1} - K_k S_k K_k^\top
 $$

-   6. Add process noise $Q$ to the parameter block of $P_k$ at each prediction step, allowing for uncertainty in parameter evolution.
+- Add process noise $Q$ to the parameter block of $P_k$ at each prediction step, allowing for uncertainty in parameter evolution.
 Measurement noise $R$ is used in the update step to account for observation uncertainty.

-3. **Repeat** steps 2.1–2.6 for all time points $k$ in the data.
+3. **Repeat** for all time points $k$ in the data.

 ---